nazar0309/Fiorente-Restaurant/README.md

 # Testing

-Various testing methods were employed to ensure the functionality, responsiveness, and compatibility of the website.
+Various testing methods were employed to ensure the functionality, responsiveness, and compatibility of the website.<br>
+First i faces variuos of issues with my code, but using additional sources I fixed it.<br>
+At the start, biggest mistake was that I was using em for font size.
+It caused a lot of issues with my code, mostly with responsive design.<br>
+Then my mentor Mitko recomended me to use absolute units of measurement for it.
+I tried pixels and the problem was solved.<br>
+Then I was wondering how to make 2 round lines around the menu link in the header.
+Using chat gpt 3, i have founded transform-rotate method and used it.

 # Deployment